 Enter through the arched front door into the main lobby, from where you can access most of the ground floor rooms.
 The homely kitchen has an Aga set into a wonderful old inglenook and also has a conventional oven and hob.
 The breakfast room leads off from the kitchen, making for sociable eating arrangements and there is also a separate, more formal dining room for those atmospheric, candle lit dinner parties.

 The sunny sitting room, with log fire and squishy sofas is perfect to kick back and relax, with views through the sash windows out to the gardens.
-For the active and competitive, the games room is the place to be, especially when the weather is kind, as it has large garage-style doors opening out onto the back garden, creating a great indoor and outdoor entertaining space with barbeques in the summer months.
+For the active and competitive, the games room is the place to be, especially when the weather is kind, as it has large bi-fold doors opening out onto the back garden and Hot Tub, creating a great indoor and outdoor entertaining space, for example BBQs in the summer months.
 Inside the games room you’ll find a 75″ TV with Netflix, Apple movies (up to £20), XBox with games and table football – what more could you want for a fun-filled stay?

 There is a twin bedroom on the ground floor with en-suite shower room.